Tag Archives: Tenet

 Changing the past doesn’t change the future.
 If you travel to the past, that past becomes your future and your former present becomes your past, which can’t now be changed by your new future.

-In all honesty, I may have misspoken about actually finally understanding the above explanation.
-But I do plan to make sense of it soon, with regular attempts.
+In all honesty, I may have misspoken about finally understanding the above explanation.
+Nevertheless, I do plan to make sense of it soon, with regular attempts.

 Kenneth Branagh, Elizabeth Debicki, Michael Caine, Clémence Poésy, Yuri Kolokolnikov, Himesh Patel, Martin Donovan, Carina Velva, Dimple Kapadia and Andrew Howard also star.